-Store leftovers in an airtight container for up to 2 days.
+Leftover low-carb casserole should be stored in an airtight container for up to 2 days.
 This casserole also freezes very well!
-Freeze individual servings then when ready to eat, cook in microwave at 50% power till thawed and warm.
+Freeze individual servings then when ready to eat, cook in the microwave at 50% power till thawed and warm.

 - 3 cups broccoli florets, frozen steam in the bag